-Parameter Definition Value Inside Cramp Angle Maximum turning angle of the front inside tire 40° Axle Track King-pin to king-pin distance of the front axle 2.1 m Wheel Offset Offset from the centreline of the wheel to the king-pin 135 mm Tread Width Width of the tire tread 0.45 m Chassis Overhang Distance of the centreline of the front axle to the front edge of the cab.
-1.75 m This does not include the bumper depth.
-Additional Bumper Depth Depth that the bumper assembly adds to the front overhang 0.56 m Front Overhang 2.9 m Wheelbase Distance between the centrelines of the vehicle's front and rear axles 6.7 m Inside Turning Radius Radius of the smallest circles around which the vehicle can turn 7.6 m Curb to Curb Turning Radius Radius of the smallest circle inside of which the vehicle's tires can turn.
+Parameter Definition Value Inside Cramp Angle Maximum turning angle of the front inside tire 40° Axle Track King-pin to king-pin distance of the front axle 2.18 m Wheel Offset Offset from the centreline of the wheel to the king-pin 135 mm Tread Width Width of the tire tread 432 mm Chassis Overhang Distance of the centreline of the front axle to the front edge of the cab.
+This does not include the bumper depth.
+1.77 m Additional Bumper Depth Depth that the bumper assembly adds to the front overhang 0.56 m Front Overhang 2.9 m Wheelbase Distance between the centrelines of the vehicle's front and rear axles 6.7 m Inside Turning Radius Radius of the smallest circles around which the vehicle can turn 7.6 m Curb to Curb Turning Radius Radius of the smallest circle inside of which the vehicle's tires can turn.
 This measurement assumes a curb height of 225 mm.
 12.5 m Wall to Wall Turning Radius Radius of the smallest circle inside of which the entire vehicle can turn.
 This measurement takes into account any front overhang due to chassis, bumper extensions, and/or aerial devices.
-14.2 m
+14.3 m Weight The weight of the fire truck that must be borne by any emergency access routes.
+36,900 kg